ephedrandrox/balek/README.md

 # **Balek**
-A framework in early development stages for building and deploying full stack JavaScript web applications.
+A framework in early development stages for _developing_, _building_ and _deploying_ full stack JavaScript web applications.

-See the [Quickstart](./docs/quickstart.md) and the rest of the [Documentation](./docs/README.md) and to get further acquainted
+See the [Quickstart](./docs/quickstart.md) to run a demonstration on your computer

+and the rest of the [Documentation](./docs/README.md) and to get further acquainted